Cub Scouts (Scouts Canada): Cub Scout Promise

 The Cub Scouts division has evolved since the 1950s and 1960s when it was extremely large in numbers.
 The original Cub Scout Promise, written by Scouting's founder Robert Baden-Powell, 1st Baron Baden-Powell, is, "I promise to do my best, to do my duty to God and the Queen, to keep the law of the Wolf Cub Pack, and do a good turn every day."

-In recent years, this Promise has been changed to, "I promise to do my best, to love and serve God, to do my duty to the Queen; to keep the law of the Wolf Cub Pack, and to do a good turn for somebody every day."
-The alternative promise, "I promise to do my best, to be true to myself, to do my duty to my country; to keep the law of the Wolf Cub Pack, and to do a good turn for somebody every day," is available beginning in Summer 2020.
+In recent years, this Promise has been changed to, "I promise to do my best, to love and serve God, to do my duty to the King; to keep the law of the Wolf Cub Pack, and to do a good turn for somebody every day."
+The alternative promise, "I promise to do my best, To be true to myself, To do my duty to my country; To keep the law of the Wolf Cub Pack, And to do a good turn for somebody every day," is available beginning in summer 2020.